metafacture/metafacture.github.io/ide-extensions/index.md

 <img src="/img/digill_fix.JPG" alt="Fix editor" style="max-width:100%"/>

-If you remove a closing `end` you will see in the Problems section that the extention detects the missing `end`:
+If you remove a closing `end` you will see in the Problems section that the extension detects the missing `end`:

 <img src="/img/digill_fix_problem.JPG" alt="Fix editor with problems" style="max-width:100%"/>